 After high school I qualified as a professional chef, working in many Auckland restaurants and travelling the world with my now partner.
 I moved back to Auckland and started a new career, qualifying as an audio-visual technician, and for seven years did festivals, concerts, plays and conferences with Spyglass then Oceania.
 During this time, my wife and I bought a house on Waiheke and decided to call this place our new home.

-Today we have two kids, with our daughter at Waiheke Primary and our son at Waiheke Community Day Care.
+Today we have two kid at Waiheke Primary.
 Wanting to be closer to my whānau, I started my third career as a heavy diesel mechanic, and now work for Fullers at the Waiheke Bus Company, and am finishing my apprenticeship.